memfault/interrupt/_drafts/best-of-binutils.md

   Build ID: c61acc0ab0602a9f53bcc36b91d017834129fea1
 ```

-> To learn more about GNU Build IDs and how to easily add one to your embedded firmware, check out
+> NOTE: To learn more about GNU Build IDs and how to easily add one to your project, check out
 > [this article]({% post_url 2019-05-29-gnu-build-id-for-firmware %}).

 ### strings

-As the name implies, "strings" will display all the strings in a binary.
+As the name implies, `strings` will display all the strings in a binary.
 We can use the tool to:

 1. To check for security holes in a binary (i.e encryption keys, hard coded passwords, etc)
 2. As a mechanism for quickly saving [code space]({% post_url
    2019-08-20-code-size-optimization-gcc-flags %}).
-More often than not there's a couple
+More often than not there are a couple
    unexpectedly long file names or command line strings in a binary that can be trimmed.

 There's two particularly helpful arguments:

-- `-d` Which causes only data sections (e.g code in the actual) binary to be scanned instead of the entire info.
-This way if the ELF has debug information in the ELF, it will not show up in the results
+- `-d` - Causes only data sections (code in the actual binary) to be scanned instead of the entire
+  info rather than parts of the ELF that are not in the binary.
-- `-n <number>` can be used to control the length of strings searched for
+- `-n <number>` - Can be used to control the minimum string length scanned for.

 #### Leveraging strings to Save Code